 There are several levels within the David H. Koch Theater.
 We chose the second ring – the last row because I was really worried about my son, Caleb.
 I didn’t want him bouncing up and down and making a fuss where people behind us could see.
 The last row felt like a safety blanket for me.
 It was GREAT.
 I felt NO PRESSURE whatsoever.
 I would suggest you do something like this if you are bringing toddlers.

-You aren’t allowed to take any pictures or videos during The Nutcracker.
+You aren’t allowed to take any pictures or videos during the NYC Ballet Nutcracker.
 Don’t worry – you won’t want to.
 I snapped this shot right before the final bow.
 I didn’t even THINK to try to take a photo during the show because it was just so mesmerizing!!
 I really did feel like I was in a child’s dream.
 Each set was so beautiful and those ballerinas!
 My goodness – what grace.

 In the end, we had such a great time with family and friends attending the New York Ballet – The Nutcracker.
 If you’d like to make this a mother-daughter day, go for it!
 While my son Liam did sit through the entire show, I can’t say that he 100% wanted to be there.
 LOL!